Love and Rockets – Punk, Pettibon and the Birth of the Cool

 Jaime went on to draw many flyers himself for bands, especially Dr Know which his younger brother Ismael played in.
 The influence of Pettibon and other artists associated with the music scene like Gary Panter and Shawn Kerri (who created the Circle Jerks logo) was clear.
 A good collection can be viewed here.

 That front cover image of Love and Rockets issue one shows a love of genre archetypes but rooted in reality.
 Pulpy, sci-fi elements, comics and pop culture references feature throughout the issue.
 Neil Gaiman noted “The BEM, the Radio Zero stuff, that has a wonderful quality, it’s like someone going crazy in the basement of junk culture.”6

 Punk was one important element in the birth of Love and Rockets along with many others like Archie comics, wrestling and sci-fi and monster movies.
 The DIY punk ethic was an inspiration to the Hernandez brothers to self-publish the first pre-Fantagraphics Love and Rockets.
 But their depiction of working class latinx life in California gave the book authenticity and brought the world of Maggie, Hopey and Luba to life.
-In the next part I’ll talk more about life in Hoppers and the impact this perspective had on comics.

 - Our Band Could Be Your Life.
 Scenes from the American Indie Underground 1981-1991.
 Michael Azzerad